 A writer must remove himself from his time, his place, his nearest and dearest people.³

 What good are F/X if you don’t have a long-range reality for comparison?

 Trust no frenzy.
 Especially not the one on your doorstep.

 Trust classics instead.
 How do you think they came to be classics?

 1 See Mr. Holland’s Opus (1995).

-2 Homer does not mention the Wooden Horse.
-The tale
+2 Homer barely mentions the Wooden Horse.
+The tale we know

 is told by Virgil.